JorgenBrattang/staying-healthy/README.md

 <br>

 ### Scope
-The scope plane is that you will easly get ahold of the information that the users need and to get them started on the journey to better understand the human body.
+The user will easly get ahold of the information to get them started on the journey to better understand the human body.

 The features will be a page for:
 - The importance of stretching, through images and article.